Walk-In Therapy Clinic

 Child & Youth Mental Health Walk-in Therapy Clinic

-The Child & Youth Mental Health Walk-in Therapy Clinic has returned to a 'no appointment needed', walk-in, first come first served, clinic once again.
+The Child & Youth Mental Health Walk-in Therapy Clinic - 'no appointment needed', drop-in, first come first served.

 When: Tuesday, Noon to 6:00 p.m.

 Where: H-N REACH Main Office

 The clinic is free, confidential and no OHIP card is needed.

 Walk-in Therapy Clinics provide free single-session therapy on a drop-in basis.
 Our clinic offers quick access to therapeutic conversations for individuals, caregivers, and families with a concern about a child up to 18 years of age.

 The therapy session is usually around 1 hour.
 When you arrive there is a little bit of paperwork that our onsite navigator can help you with.
 Once complete, you meet with a Therapist in a private and safe setting.
 This is a time to have a conversation, to share what you are concerned about, what you know that works a bit already, and to explore ideas to try out or different ways to look at things that may be useful.